-AA.10.4 Appeal Panel members and the Appeal Chairman may question the Hearing Panel Chairman.
+AA.10.4 The Hearing Panel Chairman may make a statement.
+Appeal Panel members and the Appeal Chairman may question the Hearing Panel Chairman.

 AA.10.5 The appellant may sum up.

 AA.10.6 The appellant, friends or legal advisers and Hearing Panel Chairman shall then leave the room and the Appeal Panel shall decide whether to uphold or reject the complaint.
 If time permits, the Panel shall reach a judgment immediately, but may reserve judgment if necessary.
 Deliberations shall be confidential.